regunakyle/vfio-vm-rotation-service/README.md

 ## Description

-C program that boots the VFIO gaming VM after the idle VM is shut off, and vice versa.
+Systemd service (written in C) that boots the VFIO gaming VM after the idle VM is shut off, and vice versa.

 Note: This has been tested on a Fedora 40 system only, use at your own risk!

+## Why is this needed?

+The [VFIO Discord](https://discord.com/invite/f63cXwH) suggests always bind the GPU to any VM (because this might save power).

+One approach to implement this is to boot the idle VM after the VFIO VM shuts down (and vice versa).

+You cannot use QEMU hooks to do this, as calling `virsh` in a hook script will lead to race condition.

+Systemd service is a viable alternative, so I wrote one myself.

+Please refer to the `wiki-and-psa` channel in the [VFIO Discord](https://discord.com/invite/f63cXwH) for further power saving settings that should be implemented inside the idle VM.

 ## Prerequisites